If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Unlock Criteria

 The "(Standard)" tag beside a track in the above list means that track would have been available out of the box; the fact that Makaze City does not have this tag means it would have been an unlockable track.
-How exactly this track would have been unlocked, however, is not known, as no unlock criteria for the track is present in the file, unlike with the rest of the tracks.
+How exactly this track would have been unlocked, however, is not known, as no unlock criteria for the track is present in the files, unlike with the rest of the tracks.
 This may have been the very reason why it was cut; the developers just didn't know what to do with the track.

 Traffic Vehicles